L-1 Visa Lawyer: Intracompany Transfer Visa

 Facilitates the seamless relocation of executives, managers, founders, or specialized employees.

-Renewable Status
+Renewable Visa Status

-Pathway to Permanent Residency
+Potential Pathway to Permanent Residence

 There are two primary classifications based on the employee’s role: